grpc/proposal/A43-sdk-authorization.md

   policy language
 - With our own language, we can provide a stable API, even when Envoy undergoes versioning updates.

+Authorization APIs take policy in JSON format, instead of protobuf. gRPC wants to avoid the dependency on protobuf when possible.
+We have users in OSS that use gRPC without protobuf.
+Another reason is to have a consistent API across languages.

 ## Implementation